MohdRas/docker-beginner_to_pro/README.md

    -
    - Total reclaimed space: 0B
    -
-# To check if a volume is "used" or not
- - In Docker Desktop, go to the Volumes view.
- - You can see the Status column, which shows whether a volume is "In use" by a container or "Unused".

 # Remove "unused" volumes
 - **docker volume rm ( docker volume remove )**
 - To remove unsed volumes.

 	- If volume is **NOT used**
-        - The dangling filter matches on all volumes not referenced by any containers.
-        - **docker volume ls -f dangling=true**
-        - The volumes coming from above command can be removed using **rm command**
 		- PS C:\Windows\System32> docker volume rm my-volume
 		- my-volume